Coffea-casa: an analysis facility prototype: Coffea-casa Performance on a Sample Analysis

 \section{Coffea-casa Performance on a Sample Analysis}

-The resulting JupyterHub interface presented to users is shown in Figure~\ref{fig41}.
-To demonstrate the capabilities of Coffea-casa in practice, we tested the scaling of a sample analysis consisting of 116 million events across 18 datasets whose files are in NanoAOD format and cached local in the XCache endpoint.
-The analysis is implemented in the Coffea framework in Jupyter notebook format and executed from within Coffea-casa.
+To demonstrate the capabilities of Coffea-casa in practice, we took two coffea-based analysis from CMS and scaled them in the facility.
+The two sample analyses are the production of four top quarks (FTA)~\cite{bib:fta}, which processes of 740 million events across 1377 datasets, and single top-Higgs production (tHQ)~\cite{bib:thq}, which processes 116 million events across 78 datasets.
+Input files are in the NanoAOD format and are cached locally in the XCache endpoint.
+Both analysis are implemented in the Coffea framework in Jupyter notebook format and executed from within Coffea-casa.

 We examined the effect of the number of workers on the average of the observed event processing rates; results are shown in Figure~\ref{fig42}.
-We fixed the number of workers to remove the side-effects of cluster scheduling on the measurement.
-The observed event throughput increases until it peaks at about 200~kHz for 15 worker nodes.
+We fixed the number of workers to remove the side effects of cluster scheduling on the measurement.
+The observed event throughput increases until it peaks at about 350~kHz for 50 worker nodes for the FTA analysis.
 After that, we believe the benefits of increased workers are outweighed by factors such as start-up times.
-If this analysis is run with automatic scaling, the Dask algorithm currently requests 26 workers, indicating further tuning may be is needed.
-While this is still a work in progress, Coffea-casa features various troubleshooting tools to aid in investigation, such as those seen in Figure~\ref{fig5}.
-Checking the profiling reports available by default in Coffea-casa, it seems that there is a stall between start and first task on the worker in the task stream, which gets longer while adding more workers, as well as a performance difference between using Dask directoy or executing analysis using the Dask Labextention cluster.
+While FTA analysis was tested with automatic scaling, where we couldn't predict strictly the number of workers (see the difference between manual scaling and auto scaling data points on Figure~\ref{fig42}), from plot it was noticeable that ratio of events/second is slightly lower for the approximately the same amount of workers used with manual scaling.
+Instead, for tHQ analysis autoscaling actually showed better results.
+While performance testing is still a work in progress, we are going to investigate a reason of such different behaviour using featured by Coffea-casa various troubleshooting tools, such as a Dask performance profiling server to aid in investigation.
+A brief examination of the profiling reports for FTA analysis, available by default in Coffea-casa appears to show that there is a stall between the start and the first task on the worker in the task stream, which gets longer when adding more workers, as well as a performance difference between using Dask directly or executing analysis using the Dask Labextention cluster.